amolraswan/amolraswan.github.io/_pages/peatucb.md

 author_profile: false
 ---

 UC Berkeley has a stellar Political Economy group spread across various departments.
-This diversity, though under-exploited, is a strength but people are often not aware of the wide variety of seminars and resources at these departments.
-Here I attempt to put together some basic details on events and resources for someone interested in Political Economy from an economics angle:
+I have found people are often not aware of the wide variety of seminars and resources at these departments.
+And so, here I attempt to put together some basic details on events and resources for someone interested in Political Economy from an economics angle:

 ### Seminars/Meetings